hujun-open/pyigdc/README.md

 ## Installation

-Require python 2.6 or later (python3 is not supported)
+Require python 2.7 (python3 is not supported)

 Should be able to run on both Windows and *nix